 It’s been an unusual week for February in Michigan.
 From warm and sunny to cold and snowy, the weather can’t seem to make up its mind.
 I’ve had a hard time deciding if I should wear my winter jacket or if I’ll be fine with a sweatshirt (today is definitely a winter coat day).
 The odd sunny day has me eager for spring!

 Spring flowers will begin blooming in no time!
 One plant I’m looking forward to seeing blanketed in flowers in late spring is Sonic Bloom® Pure Pink weigela.

 Sonic Bloom® Weigela are very rewarding plants in more ways than one.
 They’re pretty, of course, and they’re really easy to grow.

 And they rebloom, so everyone has the chance to enjoy the flowers multiple times throughout the year.
 It’s not just people who like the flowers: butterflies and hummingbirds like them, too.

 While the other weigela in the series have a more rounded habit, Sonic Bloom® Pure Pink has an upright habit, so it is a good choice for hedging.

-Like the rest in the series, it’s hardy to USDA Zone 4 and will get about 5′ tall.
+Like the rest in the series, it’s hardy in USDA Zones 4-8 and will get about 5′ tall.
 You’ll want to put it in full sun.

 Weigela have good deer resistance and will also tolerate clay soil.
 They’re more than just a pretty face!